ORGANIZE & PREPARE

-- Plan to do concentrated school work during the little one's nap times.
+- Plan to do concentrated school work during nap times.

 - Collect special toys that you only make available during times you are teaching the older children.

-- Schedule times for an older child to play with the little ones while you are working with another child on schoolwork.
+- Schedule times for an older child to play with the little ones while you are helping another child with schoolwork.

 - Make plans on how you will deal with interruptions -- they are inevitable.

 - Inform family and friends that you will be unavailable during school hours.